SebJana/sebot/porcupine-model/README.md

 # Porcupine Wake Word Model

-This folder contains custom Porcupine wake word models for use with the `wakeword.py` script.
+This folder contains custom Porcupine wake word models for use with the bot activation.

 ## How to Use